 Here are just a handful of the amazing groups that put their compassion in action in response to the Ukrainian humanitarian crisis:

-- Members of the Southern California Conference of Seventh-day Adventists donated $25,000, which is being matched by the conference to support ADRA’s response.
+- Members of the Southern California Conference of Seventh-day Adventists donated $140,000, which included a generous match by the conference to support ADRA’s response.

 - Southwestern Adventist University recently held a benefit concert, headlined by the university’s popular ensembles and featuring some special guests.
 The event was held in the new Center for Visual and Performing Arts on campus and will support refugees and others affected by the Ukrainian crisis.

 - Pathfinders from the Fairview Mosaic Christian Fellowship SDA Church Pathfinder Club sent messages of support to ADRA’s staff in Ukraine.